Concepción Department, Paraguay: Climate

-In summer, the temperature rises to 39° Celsius, and in winter, drops to 2 degrees Celsius.
-The media is 24 degrees Celsius.
-The rains can be about 1.324 mm.
-The rainiest months are November, December and January, and the dryer ones are June, July and August.
+In summer, the temperature rises to 39 °C, and in winter, drops to 2 °C. The media is 24 °C. The rains can be about 1.324 mm.
+The wettest months are November, December and January, and the driest ones are June, July and August.

 Orography and soil

-The lands of this territory are of relatively elevation and even more close to the north and east frontiers, where they acquire the characteristic of true mountains.
+The lands of this territory are of relatively high elevation, more so close to the northern and eastern frontiers, where they become mountainous.
 These are lands of calcareous origin, with a diversity of granite rocks and marble.
 The soil is very fertile.
 In the center and the north the land is a great territory for pasture, with woods and yerba fields.

 In the south, the lands are high, with little pendants and woods.

 To the north of the department, there is a succession of hills of low height; the elevations that are continuous form the Cordillera Quince Puntas, along with the mountain range of San Luis from north to south.
 The hills: Valle-mi, Medina, Pyta, Naranjahai, Itaipú Guazú and Sarambí, destacate from others.